8 parts of speech definitions and examples

 There are five types of nouns in English.
 They are:

-A word that is placed instead of a noun is called a Pronoun.
+Pronouns are words that replace a noun to avoid repetition and make sentences easy to understand.
 If we use a single noun for every sentence, it doesn’t look good.
 For example, James goes to meet with his friends, and James is enjoying the party, and James recollects his old memories.

 That’s why we need to use a pronoun instead of a noun.
-Let us see examples of pronouns; he, she, they, I, we, it, etc. Pronouns are underlined in the below sentences for easy identification:
+Let us see examples of pronouns; he, himself, she, they, I, we, it, etc. Pronouns are marked as bold in the below sentences for easy identification:

-• am the only man who understands the matter.
+• I am the only man who understands the matter.

 • We are going to arrange a free campaign.

-• It was considered that he would be won the trophy.
+• It was considered that he would win the trophy.

 There are nine types of pronouns.
 They are:

 A word used to describe a noun or pronoun is called an Adjective.
-In other words, we can say an adjective usually modifies a noun or a pronoun.
+In other words, an adjective usually modifies a noun or a pronoun to add extra information.
+Just imagine if you have a pet how do you describe it to others?
+You might describe your pet as beautiful, charming, attractive, awesome, splendid, etc. right?
+If you use these words that means you use adjectives.

-For example, happy, good, clever, intelligent, lazy, large, etc. Adjectives are underlined in the below sentences for easy identification:
+Let us see some other examples of adjectives and use them in sentences.
+Happy, good, clever, intelligent, lazy, large, etc. Adjectives are marked as bold in the below sentences for easy identification:

 • He looks like he is happy now.

-• They had been playing good cricket at a time.
+• They had been playing good cricket at the time.

 • Don’t try to be more clever.